-Proposition 64 further permits the sale of marijuana by businesses which comply with state and local licenses.
+Proposition 64 further permits the sale of marijuana by businesses that comply with state and local licenses.
 Involvement in the sale of marijuana without appropriate licensing or to minors constitutes a crime under Health and Safety Code 11358 HS.
-Licenses are established through the Bureau of Marijuana Control.
+Licenses are established through the Department of Cannabis Control (DCC).
 Testing requirements are expected to be established for both medical and recreational cannabis to identify known psychoactive compounds as well as contamination with mold, fungus, pesticides, and other adulterants.
 Testing and regulations are being put in place to protect the safety of consumers, and more accurately control dosage.

 Changes in legislation and regulations are not entirely seamless.
 Cannabis products will no longer be able to contain caffeine, nicotine, dairy, or alcohol, which prevents infused alcohols, alcohol-based tinctures, pre-rolled spliffs, and infused ice cream.
 With the state also setting down dosage limits of no more than 10 milligrams in a serving, and no more than 100 milligrams in a single package, medical patients who need high doses are understandably frustrated.